bitcoin/bitcoin/doc/tor.md

 ## How to see information about your Tor configuration via Dash Core

 There are several ways to see your local onion address in Dash Core:
-- in the debug log (grep for "tor:" or "AddLocal")
+- in the "Local addresses" output of CLI `-netinfo`
-- in the output of RPC `getnetworkinfo` in the "localaddresses" section
+- in the "localaddresses" output of RPC `getnetworkinfo`
-- in the output of the CLI `-netinfo` peer connections dashboard
+- in the debug log (grep for "AddLocal"; the Tor address ends in `.onion`)

 You may set the `-debug=tor` config logging option to have additional information in the debug log about your Tor configuration.